 Ashley has extensive academic experience including being the Academic Fellow for Civil Procedure.
 Prior to that, she was a Teaching Assistant at Tennessee Tech University and was Faculty Support for College Algebra in the Learning Support Program.
 Ashley has extensive experience as a tutor, aiding international students for improved English fluency, Algebra II students, and providing scholastic support services to students with physical or cognitive challenges.

 Ashley has earned the Chickasaw National Law Library Legal Research Award and completed the Legal Research Bootcamp.
-She is a member of the Robert J. Turner American Inn of Court 2017-2018.
 Ashley was the Student Bar Association Representative and subsequent President of the Agriculture and Environmental Law Association.
 She was 2016-2017 Treasurer of the American Bar Association’s Oklahoma City University Law Student branch and is a member of the International Legal Honor Society Phi Delta Phi.

 She was a Legal Intern at Lamun Mock Cunnyngham & Davis, where she reviewed notices of default for compliance with accepted industry standards and applicable law, audited case files, and filed petitions, motions, and applications.

 Prior to her move to Oklahoma City, Ashley was Legislative Intern with Rep. Ryan Williams of the Tennessee General Assembly.

 Ashley enjoys community service and has been a devoted supporter of literacy, poverty relief and has participated in the Make-a-Will Family Estate and Financial Planning program facilitated by Legal Aid.

 Evidence in Practice